Diversification quotients: Quantifying diversification via risk measures: Concluding remarks

 \section{Concluding remarks}

-In this paper, we propose putting forward six axioms to jointly characterize a new index of diversification.
-The new diversification index DQ has favourable features both theoretically and practically, and it is contrasted with its competitors, in particular DR. At a high level, because of the symmetry in Figure \ref{fig:DQDR} (see also \eqref{eq:compare-DQDR}), we expect both DQ and DR to have advantages and disadvantages in different applications, and none should fully dominate the other.
+The new diversification index DQ has favourable features both theoretically and practically.
+To fully appreciate DQ, we need to contrast it with its competitors, in particular DR. At a high level, because of the symmetry in Figure \ref{fig:DQDR} (see also \eqref{eq:compare-DQDR}), we expect both DQ and DR to have advantages and disadvantages in different applications, and none should fully dominate the other.
 Nevertheless, we find many attractive features of DQ through the results in this paper, which suggest that DQ may be a better choice in many situations.

 We summarize these features below.
-Certainly, some of these features are shared by DR, but many are not. (i) DQ defined on a class of MCP risk measures can be uniquely characterized by six intuitive axioms (Theorem \ref{th:ax-1}), laying an axiomatic foundation for using DQ as a diversification index. (ii) DQ further satisfies many properties for common risk measures (Propositions \ref{pro:loc-sca}-\ref{prop:RI}).
-These properties are not shared by the corresponding DR. (iii) DQ is intuitive and interpretable with respect to dependence and common perceptions of diversification (Theorem \ref{prop:div_ben}). (iv) DQ can be applied to a wide range of risk measures, such as the regulatory risk measures VaR and ES, as well as entropic risk measures.
-In cases of VaR and ES, DQ has simple formulas and convenient properties (Theorem \ref{th:var} and Proposition \ref{th:var-01n}). (v) DQ based on a class of convex risk measures is quasi-convex in portfolio weights (Theorem \ref{prop:convex}). (vi) Portfolio optimization of DQs based on VaR and ES can be computed very efficiently (Proposition \ref{thm:opt}). (vii) DQ can be easily applied to real data and it produces results that are consistent with our usual perception of diversification (Section \ref{sec:emp}).
+Certainly, some of these features are shared by DR, but many are not. (i) DQ is location-scale invariant and non-negative for popular risk measures (Theorem \ref{th:ax-1}).
+These properties are not shared by any non-degenerate diversification indices based purely on one VaR or ES (Theorem \ref{thm:div-index}). (ii) DQ is intuitive and interpretable with respect to dependence and common perceptions of diversification (Theorem \ref{prop:div_ben}). (iii) Applying DQ to variance or standard deviation, we recover the corresponding DR. Indeed, all DRs based on non-negative $\tau$ are special cases of DQ (Theorem \ref{prop:DRgood} and Proposition \ref{prop:equiv}). (iv) DQ can be applied to a wide range of risk measures, such as the regulatory risk measures VaR and ES, as well as entropic risk measures.
+In cases of VaR and ES, DQ has simple formulas and convenient properties (Theorem \ref{th:var} and Proposition \ref{th:var-01n}). (v) DQ based on a class of convex risk measures is quasi-convex in portfolio weights (Proposition \ref{prop:convex}). (vi) Portfolio optimization of DQs based on VaR and ES can be computed very efficiently (Proposition \ref{thm:opt}). (vii) For elliptical models, DQ is able to capture heavy tail and common shock, whereas DR based on VaR, ES, variance or any other positively homogeneous risk measure only depends on the dispersion matrix (Section \ref{sec:5}). (viii) DQ can be easily applied to real data and it produces results that are consistent with our usual perception of diversification (Section \ref{emp}).